martinberlin/cale-idf/README.md

 2. You will contribute adding a new epaper model that does not exist or add a new functionality to an existing one.
 3. You will use Cale-idf as a base to create something new.
 But in that case it would be better to fork the components.

 All other users that fork this without falling in this categories and without any kind of advice to us will be blocked and will not be able to interact with the further Cale releases.
-Forking is not bookmarking!

 We don't like having copies of the whole repository without any reason.
 It is just a bad practice, makes things confusing, and makes absolutely no sense.